CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 These bytes within the image are conveniently preserved by X/Twitter.

-***Important!
-When saving images from X/Twitter, always click the image in the post to fully expand it before saving.
-This ensures you get the full size image, with all the embedded data.***
+***Important: When saving images from X/Twitter, always click the image in the post to FULLY EXPAND it before saving.
+This ensures you get the original size image, with all the embedded data.***

 The PowerShell script is stored at the end of the color profile data of the JPG image, which is also preserved by X/Twitter.
 We use the first PowerShell open-comment block within the JFIF header to ignore the ICC profile segment header ***FFE2*** along with the color profile data.